browniebroke/pypackage-template/README.md

 ### Automated release

 By following the conventional commits specification, we're able to completely automate versioning and releasing to PyPI.
 It runs on every push to your main branch, as part of the `release` job of the `ci.yml` workflow.
-You'll need to create the first version manually in PyPI and then setup [trusted publisher](https://docs.pypi.org/trusted-publishers/using-a-publisher/) for the project.
+You shouldn't need to create a token, but you'll need to setup [trusted publisher](https://docs.pypi.org/trusted-publishers/using-a-publisher/) for the project.

+#### Trusted publisher setup

+The first time you push, the workflow will try to create a release in PyPI, however the project doesn't exist there yet, which seems like a chicken and egg situation.
+Luckily, you can add a trusted publisher before creating the PyPI project here: https://pypi.org/manage/account/publishing/.
+Here are the infos that you should use:

+- PyPI project name: what you've entered as "project slug"
+- Owner: your GitHub username
+- Repository name: what you've entered as "project slug"
+- Workflow name: `ci.yml`
+- Environment name: `release`

+If the release phase failed the first time, you might have to remove the release and tag from GitHub, and perhaps tidy up the changelog.

+#### How it works

-Here is an overview of its features:
+Here is an overview of what it's doing:

 - Check the commit log since the last release, and determine the next version to be released.
 - If no significant change detected, stop here (e.g. just dependencies update).